Tips for Monitoring or Observing the Election at Polling Sites

 (Appointed by Political Party)

 Members of the public may not enter a voting site to observe the election.
 Only observers appointed in advance by a political party may be inside.
 The chief judge or one-stop manager will designate a place for observers that is close enough to hear voters checking in, but far enough to not impede the voting process or observe confidential information.
 Each party may assign site-specific observers and at-large observers for the county.
 No more than two site-specific observers and one at-large observer from the same party may be in the voting place at the same time.
-Observers at any site may be relieved after serving for at least four hours.
+Site-specific observers may be relieved after serving for at least four hours.
+Until further notice, by court order, at-large observers may be replaced by another at-large observer before completing a full four-hour shift.

 - Make observations and take notes, including on a computer or phone (without capturing images, video, or audio).